craftsland/remote-apis-testing/docs/traces.md

 ### Gathering Traces

-This step is executed during the CI pipeline for each job producing traces. the objective of this step is to collect the traces produced by the applications of this step and persist them as `CSV` files in a `job artifact`.
+This step is executed during the CI pipeline for each job producing traces.
+The objective of this step is to collect the traces produced by the applications of this step and persist them as `CSV` files in a `job artifact`.
 The following elements of the recommended setup are used in this step:

 + jaeger-collector